Aviation - London (Bar)

 Commercially minded junior who offers expertise in a variety of aviation matters, including insurance and complex contractual disputes.

-Expertise: "A safe pair of hands for any complex aviation case," "he is very, very clever."
+Strengths: "A safe pair of hands for any complex aviation case," "he is very, very clever."

 Recent work: Acted in Virgin Atlantic v Koito and Mitsubishi, a dispute over allegedly falsified test results for seats.